Watch The Scuffle In The Pacers-Jazz Game

-Myles Turner and Rudy Gobert got into a scuffle during the game between the Indiana Pacers and Utah Jazz.

-The Indiana Pacers beat the Utah Jazz 111-100 in Utah on Thursday night to advance to 5-8 and finish the road trip 2-2.
+The Indiana Pacers beat the Utah Jazz 111-100 in Utah on Thursday night to advance to 5-8 and finish their four-game road trip with a 2-2 record.

 However, during the fourth quarter things got very heated.